 "Yeah, I think that it really makes sense to double-check and make sure.
 Not knowing exactly how it was set up, if it was just carrying forward all the old information, or if it was somehow set up to automatically populate information, those are the sorts of things that you would want to understand," Patrick said.

 12News submitted a records request for Leemans' voter records on the night of September 18.
 It's a request that typically takes the recorder's office 1-2 business days to fulfill.
-After four full business days, the office has not released the information requested.
+The recorder's office fulfilled the records request on September 25, the morning after the story aired.

-Leemans also made an in-person request for his own records but has not received them either.
+Leemans also made an in-person request for his own records and received them on the 25th, as well.

 “If there's any way that as a result of this, OK, there was some illegal things going on?
 Then, then I'm happy that I did this," Leemans said of coming forward with his story.